On the Continuity of the Secrecy Capacity of Compound and Arbitrarily Varying Wiretap Channels: Continuity of Compound Secrecy Capacity

 In this section we have shown that the secrecy capacity of the compound wiretap channel is a continuous function of the uncertainty set.
 This means that small variations in the uncertainty set result only in small variations of the corresponding secrecy capacity.
 This is in particular crucial in the context of adversaries, where the uncertainty set reflects the adversary's strategy space.
 It is a necessary requirement for a system design to be robust, i.e., having continuous dependency, against such changes in strategies.

 Finally, we want to highlight that the continuity of the secrecy capacity was established without having a single-letter description available.
-Although a multi-letter characterization of the secrecy capacity as given in Theorem \ref{the:cc_secrecy} is not efficiently computable, it is extremely useful to derive certain properties such as continuity as demonstrated in Theorem \ref{the:cc_continuity}.
+Although a multi-letter characterization of the secrecy capacity as given in Theorem \ref{the:cc_secrecy} is not efficiently computable, it is extremely useful for deriving certain properties such as continuity as demonstrated in Theorem \ref{the:cc_continuity}.